mhenke/CFML-in-100-minutes/cfml100mins.markdown

 which is basically just adding strings together:

 In the first line we setup a variable to hold the day of the week.
-Then we’ll printed the string *Happy* combined with the value of the variable `today` and the string *!*.
-You might be thinking, “What was the point of that since we still wrote *Saturday* in the first line?”
-Ok, well, if you were writing a real program you’d use CFMLs built-in date instructions like this:
+Then we'll printed the string *Happy* combined with the value of the variable 'today' and the string *!*.
+You might be thinking, "What was the point of that since we still wrote *Saturday* in the first line?"
+Ok, well, if you were writing a real program you'd use CFMLs built-in date instructions like this:

-`today = DayOfWeek(Now());`
+'today = DayOfWeek(Now());'

-`Now()` gets the current date and time of the computer running the ColdFusion server. `DayOfWeek` returns an integer in the range 1 (Sunday) to 7 (Saturday) for the day of the week.
-We still don’t have the day of week as string.
+'Now()' gets the current date and time of the computer running the ColdFusion server.
+'DayOfWeek' returns an integer in the range 1 (Sunday) to 7 (Saturday) for the day of the week.
+We still don't have the day of week as string.
 Try this:

 <table>